I’ve created a new Golden Docker image for the Ghost Blogging blogging platform.

 Keep in mind you can switch between development and production modes whenever you like by using or not

 --production argument.
-My image uses same database file in both environment.
+My image uses same database file in both environments.

 I prefer to use docker-compose for such use case